create3000/x_ite/docs/_posts/accessing-the-external-browser.md

   $("#change-background") .on ("change", changeBackground);
   $("#spin")              .on ("click",  spin);

-  // Add field callback to get informed when cycleTime is fired. "time" is an arbitrary
+  // Add a field callback to be notified when cycleTime is fired. "time" is an arbitrary
-  // string to identify the callback, for instance if you later want to remove the callback. timer .getField ("cycleTime") .addFieldCallback ("time", value => {
+  // string to identify the callback, for example if you want to remove the callback later. timer .getField ("cycleTime") .addFieldCallback ("time", value => {
     console .log ("cycleTime: " + value);